Loop (music): Origins

-Modern looping
+Digital looping

-Today, many musicians use digital hardware and software devices to create and modify loops, often in conjunction with various electronic musical effects.
-A loop can be created by a looper pedal, a device that records the signal from a guitar or other audio source and then plays the recorded passage over and over again.
+Since the 2010s, many musicians use digital hardware and software devices to create and modify loops, often in conjunction with various electronic musical effects.
+A loop can be created and triggered by a looper pedal, an effect pedal device that records the signal from a guitar or other audio source and then plays the recorded passage over and over again.
+A loop can be used by a one man band so that a single performer can have more musical accompaniment.

-In the early 1990s, dedicated digital devices were invented specifically for use in live looping, i.e. loops that are recorded in front of a live audience.
+In the early 1990s, dedicated digital devices were invented specifically for use in live looping, i.e. loops that are recorded and created in front of a live audience.
+By late 1992, some units of Mathias Grob's LOOP Delay were sold (precursor to the Echoplex Digital Pro from Oberheim Electronics.

+In February 1994, researchers at the IBM Research Center in Haifa, Israel, developed software to showcase technologies that could slow down or speed up sound segments looped in real-time without distorting the pitch while adding echo, reverb, feedback, frequency filters, and reverse audio effects.
+It was demonstrated in April 1994, with a dedicated song and tune played along with virtual instruments, at the Technion Israel Institute of Technology in Haifa, along with the software-controlled MWave modem and soundcard for the IBM Thinkpad laptop (later to become Lenovo).
+It was mainly used to slow down or speed up voice messages.
+Not realizing the potential for musicians, the technology was sold as an API to Sun Microsystems and incorporated in the Java language as part of the Telephony and Multimedia interfaces (JTAPI and JMMI).

 Many hardware loopers exist, some in rack unit form, but primarily as effect pedals.
 The discontinued Lexicon JamMan, Gibson Echoplex Digital Pro, Electrix Repeater, and Looperlative LP1 are 19" rack units.
 The Boomerang "Rang III" Phrase Sampler, DigiTech JamMan, Boss RC-300 and the Electro-Harmonix 2880 are examples of popular pedals.

-As of December 2015, the following pedals are currently in production: TC Ditto, TC Ditto X2, TC Ditto Mic, TC Ditto Stereo, Boss RC-1, Boss RC-3, Boss RC-30, Boss RC-300 and Boss RC-505.
+Modern looper-artists today also rely on specialised dedicated looping software: Everyday Looper, Loopy, Loopr Live Loop Composer are popular ones on iOS.
+They offer more creative options while providing ability to connect using the devices' cellular, bluetooth or wifi capabilities.
+They also offer connectivity to a very large range of audio and midi hardware that proprietary pedals don't usually offer.

 The musical loop is one of the most important features of video game music.
 It is also the guiding principle behind devices like the several Chinese Buddhist music boxes that loop chanting of mantras, which in turn were the inspiration of the Buddha machine, an ambient-music generating device.
 The Jan Linton album "Buddha Machine Music" used these loops along with others created by manually scrolling through C.D.s on a CDJ player.